foreverfl/vscode/docs/datascience/jupyter-notebooks.md

 ![Run Jupyter code cell](images/jupyter/native-code-cells-03.png)

-To run a selected code cell, you can also use keyboard shortcuts in both command and edit mode. `kbstyle(Ctrl+Enter)` runs the currently selected cell. `kbstyle(Shift+Enter)` runs the currently selected cell and inserts a new cell immediately below (focus moves to new cell). `kbstyle(Alt+Enter)` runs the currently selected cell and inserts a new cell immediately below (focus remains on current cell).
+To run a selected code cell, you can also use keyboard shortcuts in both command and edit mode. `Ctrl+Enter` runs the currently selected cell. `Shift+Enter` runs the currently selected cell and inserts a new cell immediately below (focus moves to new cell). `Alt+Enter` runs the currently selected cell and inserts a new cell immediately below (focus remains on current cell).

 ### Run multiple code cells